 A Baltimore Hackerspace

 Established in February 2009, Baltimore Hackerspace is a non-profit 501(C)(3) charitable organization set forth to create a place for real people to collaborate on real projects in a real place.
 In other words we provide a place that encourages nerds to get out from behind their desk.
+We were originally formed under the name Harford Hackerspace, even though we never were in Harford County.

 Our group meets weekly on Wednesday nights at 7pm in a 1250 sqft commercial garage located at 6410 Landay Ave Baltimore, MD.
 21237.